marrow/dsl/README.rst

 ----------------------------

 You might notice the base name of the engine is ``GalfiDecoder`` – this was the original internal project name.
-Marrow projects tend to follow a more... literal... naming scheme, but this legacy remains.
+Marrow projects tend to follow a more... literal... naming scheme, and this legacy remains.
 So what in the world is "galfi"?

 It's a word from the constructed language `Lojban <http://www.lojban.org/>`_.
 A combination of Chinese "gǎi", English "alter", Hindi "badalanā", Spanish "modificar", Russian "modificirovatʹ", and Arabic "gaiar".
 It translates as "(an